Andrew Mountbatten-Windsor becomes first senior British royal to be arrested in centuries. Here’s what we know

 How unusual is this?

-Princess Anne, Andrew’s sister, had a brush with the law in 2002 when she was prosecuted and fined after her dog attacked two children.
-But she was not arrested over the offense.
+Mountbatten-Windsor is the first senior royal to be arrested since King Charles I, the monarch who led the royalists to defeat at the hands of the Parliamentarians in England’s civil wars.
+Charles was detained in 1647 and tried and executed two years later.

-You have to go back to the 17th Century and the execution of King Charles I to find the last time a senior royal was arrested.
+Although Princess Anne, Mountbatten-Windsor’s sister, was prosecuted and fined in 2002 after her dog attacked two children, she was not arrested.

 The-CNN-Wire